About … dissenrolment

 (Bahai Administration, p.
 90)

-I don’t wish to judge the UHJ’s decision, or defend myself; I present a few documents here to allow people to judge whether the speculations about the reasons that others have proposed have any value.
+I don’t wish to judge the UHJ’s decision, or defend myself; I present a few documents here to allow people to judge whether other people’s speculations about the reasons have any merit.

 The explanations proposed are generally of one of two types: